-Enter the qualified investment in qualifying gasification project property (defined above) placed in service during the tax year for which credits were allocated or reallocated after October 3, 2008, and that include equipment that separates and sequesters at least 75% of the project's carbon dioxide emissions.
+Enter the qualified investment in qualifying gasification project property (defined above) placed in service during the tax year for which credits were allocated or reallocated after October 3, 2008, and that includes equipment that separates and sequesters at least 75% of the project's carbon dioxide emissions.
 Qualified investment is the basis of eligible property placed in service during the tax year that is part of a qualifying gasification project.

 For purposes of this credit, eligible property includes any property that is part of a qualifying gasification project and necessary for the gasification technology of such project.
 The IRS is required to recapture the benefit of any allocated credit if a project fails to attain or maintain these carbon dioxide separation and sequestration requirements.
-See section 48B(f).
+See section 48B(f) and Notice 2011-24, 2011-14 I.R.B.
+603.